2010s in music: Bedroom pop

 Dreamy, nostalgic music produced from the homes of young, independent artists became hugely popular in the late 2010s, particularly online.
 The term "bedroom pop" was popularized by Spotify to describe indie pop music with lo-fi music production, dream pop inspired guitar tones, and vintage synthesizers.
 Mac DeMarco helped popularize this style, especially his 2012 studio album 2 which was not only a critical success but a commercial success laying the groundwork for various other dreamy lo-fi inspired indie acts.
 Clairo appeared on the scene with her smash hit songs "Pretty Girl", 4EVER and Flaming Hot Cheetos to wide spread acclaim and become an overnight sensation, she was particularly praised for her nostalgic synth pop sound and her dream-like lo-fi aesthetic.
 Other artists that were popular at the time include Rex Orange County, Still Woozy, Boy Pablo, Cavetown, Girl in Red, Beabadoobee, Kenny Beats, Gus Dapperton, Dayglow, Cuco and Left at London.
 Bedroom pop allowed for the expression of unapologetically LGBTQ+ themes in the alternative music spheres, specifically Girl In Red and Cavetown.

 Latin indie pop

-Artists such as Kali Uchis, The Marias, Mon Laferte, Cuco, Omar Apollo and various other artists continued innovating the Indie landscape with there songwriting and iconic hazy Lo-fi production styles.
-Dream pop guitars, sychedelic synthesizers and the use of 80's drum machines were the go to production choices for many Latin artists in the late 2010's.
-Not only did these artists help create the Bedroom pop genre but they also changed the entire indie pop landscape in the United States.
+Artists such as Kali Uchis, The Marias, Mon Laferte, Cuco, Omar Apollo and various other artists continued innovating the Indie landscape with their songwriting and iconic hazy Lo-fi production styles.
+Dream pop guitars, psychedelic synthesizers and the use of 80's drum machines were the go-to production choices for many Latin artists in the late 2010's.
+Not only did these artists help create the Bedroom pop genre, but they also changed the entire indie pop landscape in the United States.